JoeRittiner/Potato/services/head/discord/README.md

 > Trying to access a microphone from a Docker container is difficult, hence the discord work-around.
 >
 > **Why discord.js instead of discord.py?**<br>
-> Discord.js supports voice channels, which are required for (near) real-time audio input/output, using Discord.
+> Discord.js supports voice channels, which are required for audio input, using Discord.
 (A
 > planned feature.)

 ---